rivm-syso/dioxins-wild-cattle/README.md

 # dioxins-wild-cattle

-This repository contains code that was used to perform the experiments described in the paper "Congener-specific Transfer Modelling of Dioxins and Dioxin-like PCBs in Wild Cattle Grazing on the Dutch Floodplains" by [Minnema et al.](add link)
+This repository contains code that was used to perform the experiments described in the paper "Congener-specific Transfer Modelling of Dioxins and Dioxin-like PCBs in Wild Cattle Grazing on the Dutch Floodplains" by [Minnema et al. 2025](https://doi.org/10.1080/19440049.2025.2478076)

 ## Getting started